austinvach/mrquiz/README.md

 # Electronic Learning Game
-Mr. Quiz is similar to the original [GeoSafari](https://en.wikipedia.org/wiki/GeoSafari), but better!
+Mr. Quiz is a DIY device similar to the original [GeoSafari](https://en.wikipedia.org/wiki/GeoSafari).
 It supports legacy GeoSafari content as well as brand new content that will soon be available for purchase.

 ## Project To-Dos
 - [x] Create POC that reads from [Codes.h](Codes.h) and accepts input from the user.